 Internal links create paths used by Googlebot to navigate your website, and a well-developed linking structure will ensure an efficient crawling of your valuable content.
 On the other hand, a lack of internal links can result in Google being reluctant to crawl certain sections of the website.

-- Orphan pages – pages that are present in the sitemap, but haven’t been linked internally.
+- Orphan pages – pages that are present in the sitemap, but haven’t been linked to internally.
 Googlebot might decide not to visit them that often.

 - Spammy links – often placed in the footer section or at the bottom of the page, dozens of links having keywords stuffed in the anchor text.
 Such links will be largely ignored by Googlebot and won’t add any value to your pages.

-- Your most important pages should get the largest number of internal links;
+- Your most important pages should get the largest number of internal links.

-- Contextual links inside the articles add value for both users and search engines (Googlebot will use anchor texts to better understand the website’s structure);
+- Contextual links inside articles add value for both users and search engines (Googlebot will use anchor texts to better understand the website’s structure);

 - Don’t just stuff the page with links – make sure they add the actual value for users.